SyraD/Python_DataMining_StepByStep/1KodingVM_setup.md

 *     Real-time collaboration capabilities (http://learn.koding.com/guides/collaboration/)

 ## Get Started:
 These steps are self-contained.
-Just copy and paste the following lines of code after ‘user:’ into the terminal of the Koding VM.
+Just copy and paste the following lines of code after ‘user: ~ $’ into the terminal of the Koding VM.
 Some of the steps will have (optional) noting additional resources.

 ## 1. Install pip package manager for python
 (Optional) more info available from: http://learn.koding.com/guides/getting-started-python/